saduineveld/DEQN_workshop/Running_locally.md

 ## Creating environment from scrath using conda
 - use "conda install <packagename>" (and not "pip install") to install packages, because conda tracks packages to ensure compatibility
-- add the conda-forge channel (conda-forge channel in general has more version options than the default channel)
+- add the conda-forge channel (conda-forge channel in general has more version options than the default channel):
 - packages to install are (in brackets the latest compatible versions, as of 28.10.24, conda-forge supports for windows at the moment): python (3.10) tensorflow (2.10) hydra-core (1.3.2)

+- conda config --add channels conda-forge
 - conda create --<environment_name> # create environment
 - conda activate <environment_name> # activate environment
 - conda install python==3.10
 - conda install tensorflow==2.10
 - conda install hydra-core
+- conda install jupyter